mariamelwirish/Employee_System/README.md

 # Employee System.
-An employment management system that allows the user to manage follow the employees details and manage them.
+An employment management system that allows the user to manage and follow the employees' details and manage them.

 ## Description
 An application of object-oriented programming using python in an employment system that allows the user to: